-On your trip we travel to south-west Uganda to Kabale and from there to one of the gorilla parks for the trek to the mountain gorillas.
-We book the gorilla permits for your safari ahead of time to Bwindi National Park.
+On this trip we travel to Kabale in southwest Uganda and then from there head to one of the gorilla parks for those who wish to trek the mountain gorillas.
+We book the gorilla permits for this safari ahead of time to visit either Rwanda's Parc National des Volcans, where Dian Fossey worked with the gorillas, or alternatively Bwindi National Park, depending on availability.